bswck/bykey/README.md

 ## Key features
 - Dispatch registries are validated to be complete
 - Dispatch keys are controlled
-- Dispatch keys can be inferred from implementers
 - Dispatching by types without the bloated `functools.singledispatch` for situations when C3 resolution is unnecessary